|120B.019||Repealing profile of learning statutes and rules.|

 (1) provide timely, useful, and understandable information on the performance of individual students, schools, school districts, and the state;

-(2) include, by no later than the 2008-2009 school year, a value-added component that is in addition to a measure for student achievement growth over time; and
+(2) include, by the 2006-2007 school year, a value-added component to measure student achievement growth over time; and

 (3)(i) for students enrolled in grade 8 before the 2005-2006 school year, determine whether students have met the state's basic skills requirements; and